Simona735/PPDS-assignments/README.md

 **Questions to think about**:
 1) What is the smallest number of synchronization objects (semaphores, mutexes, events) needed to solve this problem?
+   - My solution states that the smallest number of used synchronization objects is N. I am convinced that it is possible to find a smaller number, but I have no proof of this.

 2) Which of the synchronization patterns discussed (mutual exclusion, signaling, rendezvous, barrier) can be used to solve this problem?
 Specifically describe how that-some synchronization pattern is used in your solution.
+   - My solution uses Semaphores and Events.
+Both of them are used as signaling.
+The current thread signalizes to thread i+1.
+Rendezvous can be used in a similar way, but it is unnecessary in my opinion, as it is two-way signaling, and the thread i doesn't have to signal to i-1 thread.
+The barrier deals with all threads, which is not our goal and I have no justified opinion on mutex.

 All solutions were inspired by the knowledge from the lecture and the skelets of codes provided by the lecturer Mgr.
 Ing.
 Matúš Jókay, PhD..